 Everyone needs time to recollect their thoughts, even the most natural speakers.
 But, there is a difference.
 Powerful speakers don’t use fillers like ‘Umm’, ‘You know’ or ‘Aaaaann’ but they ‘Pause’ – Yes, they ‘Pause’ without speaking anything.

-This technique makes the crowd believe that you are absolutely clear with what you need to convey, and your pause is to emphasize your next statement.
-Whereas, when you use fillers, you are literally telling them that ‘see, I don’t know what to speak, give me a moment to think’.
+This technique makes the crowd believe that you are absolutely clear about what you need to convey, and your pause is to emphasize your next statement.
+Whereas, when you use fillers, you are literally telling them, ‘See, I don’t know what to speak.
+Give me a moment to think.

 So, exchange fillers for pauses in your subsequent verbal communication.